 It’s also helpful to decide on channels of communication with your project team and leadership team.
-You can use the discussion option in Rebus Projects, Twitter, Slack, or email in any combination for day-to-day communication, and use video conferencing via Zoom, Skype, or Google Hangouts as needed.
+You can use the discussion option in the Rebus Community platform, Twitter, Slack, or email in any combination for day-to-day communication, and use video conferencing via Zoom, Skype, or Google Hangouts as needed.
 Take into account where your collaborators are located – if they are in different time zones than you are, an asynchronous mode of communication might be preferred.
 Other team members may also have varying access to fast or reliable internet, so video calls are not always the best option.

 Lastly, you should also consider what software you will use for authoring, editing, formatting, and publishing your book.
 You could edit and revise your book in Google Docs, and use the Rebus Press (powered by Pressbooks) for formatting and publishing if you’re working with us.
 Otherwise, you could work in other editing interfaces, such as Pages, MS Word, and with other formatting softwares, such as InDesign – but remember that these options don’t always produce a range of formats, which can impact on how well a text can be accessed by students, and by others who wish to reuse & remix your content.
 Selecting your tools at the start lets you focus on refining content at every stage, instead having to make process decisions as you go.